KanekiSenapi/ts3bot/README.md

 ```

 functions :
--check channels from privates for expired (empty seconds time)
+- check channels from privates for expired (empty seconds time)
--check new name channel on edit
+- check new name channel on edit
--change name of channel user online when join/leave
+- change name of channel user online when join/leave
--create channel with schemat when write in private to bot !newChannel
+- create channel with schemat when write in private to bot !newChannel
 ```
 1. Channel name
   ╔ sub1